Economy of Dubai: Real estate and property

 In May 2006 the Bawadi was announced, with a planned 27 billion US-dollar investment intended to increase Dubai's number of hotel rooms by 29,000, doubling it from the current figure offers now.
 The largest complex was to be called "Asia, Asia" and was planned to be the largest hotel in the world with more than 6,500 rooms.

-The first villa freehold properties that were occupied by non-UAE nationals were The Meadows, The Springs, and The Lakes (high-end neighborhoods designed by Emaar Properties, collectively called Emirates Hills).

 Expatriates of various nationalities brought capital into Dubai in the early 2000s.
 Iranian expatriates were estimated to have invested up to $200 billion in Dubai.
 From 2005 to 2009, trade between Dubai and Iran tripled to $12 billion.

 Dubai nationals have also purchased real estate in New York City and London.
 Purchases in 2005 included New York's 230 Park Avenue (formerly known as the New York Central Building or the Helmsley Building) and Essex House on Central Park South.

 The Dubai property boom of the mid-2000s peaked in 2008 and plummeted in a wave of activity that saw large-scale projects, including partially completed properties, abandoned.
 Many developers failed, while others, including those with government backing, entered into debt-restructuring deals with their lenders.
 By 2012 the market began picking up steam again.
 2013 was a stellar year with prices accelerating significantly, however, the government and industry players began putting in place measures that would safeguard against another bubble developing.
 One notable difference is the number of cash buyers compared to those in previous years who borrowed heavily.
 Part of the reason for the current cash surge is the influx of investment from troubled countries.

 In September 2013, the Dubai Land Department increased property transfer fees from 2 to 4%.
 In early 2014 the government regulator imposed restrictions on outside-companies acquiring real estate in the emirate, insisting such companies had to have a presence in Dubai, and had to be owned by a natural person or persons, and not by another company.
 The measures were largely seen as a means to dampen speculation in property prices.